 Conditions like depression, anxiety and substance abuse increase the risk of suicide.
 Suicides account for nearly two-thirds of all gun deaths in the United States.

 Many who take their own lives use firearms found in their own homes or in those of relatives and friends.
-Suicides can often be prevented when guns are unloaded, locked and ammunition is stored in a separate location.
+Suicides can often be prevented when guns are unloaded and locked, with ammunition stored in a separate location.

 Pickup Locations